 Physical Education Plus Program at KU

-The bachelor's degree in Physical Education Plus (formerly Health & Physical Education) at the University of Kansas School of Education prepares individuals to become PE teachers at the PK-12 level, as well as to pursue a licensure endorsement in a second area through KSDE by examination OR a minor in business or sport management.
+The bachelor's degree in physical education plus at the University of Kansas School of Education prepares individuals to become PE teachers at the PK-12 level, as well as to pursue a licensure endorsement in a second area through KSDE by examination OR a minor in business or sport management.

 Benefits of the program include: